 For those desiring to take steps in their Christian life and discipleship, to break free from bondage to the past and experience healing, Emotionally Healthy Spirituality Expanded Edition (8-week course) integrates emotional health and contemplative spirituality.
-Many sincere followers of Christ, followers who are really passionate for God, join a church, participate weekly in a small group, serve with their gifts, and who are considered "mature," remain stuck at a level of spiritual immaturity—especially when faced with interpersonal conflicts and crises.
+Many sincere followers of Christ, who are considered "mature" remain stuck at a level of spiritual immaturity—especially when faced with interpersonal conflicts and crises.
 This different approach to discipleship addresses this void, giving you powerful pathways to transformation that will help you mature into a faith filled with authenticity and a profound love for God.

 Just as a physical wall stops us from moving ahead, God sometimes stops us in our spiritual journey through a spiritual Wall in order to radically transform our character.
-Failure to understand and surrender to God’s working in us at the Wall often results in great long-term pain, ongoing immaturity and confusion.
-But receiving the gift of God in the Wall transforms our lives forever.
+Failure to understand and surrender to God’s working in us at the Wall often results in great long-term pain, ongoing immaturity, and confusion.
+Receiving the gift of God in the Wall, however, transforms our lives forever.

 The goal of the Christian life is to love well.
 Jesus was aware that true spirituality included not only loving God, but also the skill of loving others maturely.
-This requires learning, practicing, and integrating such skills as speaking respectfully, listening with empathy, negotiating conflict fairly, and uncovering the hidden expectations we have of others...just to name a few.
+Becoming emotionally mature requires learning, practicing, and integrating such skills as speaking respectfully, listening with empathy, negotiating conflict fairly, and uncovering the hidden expectations we have of others...just to name a few.

 Pete introduces the overall focus of the course, and explains why he recommends you offer this as a course rather than a small group experience.
 EHS was developed as a discipleship pathway, and every member of your church should experience it as part of their spiritual development.
 By offering it as a perpetual course, you can integrate EHS into the life of your church.
 And by centralizing it, you can ensure a high quality experience for every participant.
 Pete also explains the importance of the EHS book, workbook, and the Day by Day book.